A Complete Guide To Warehouse Safety – Volume I – Back To Basics

 Continue your walk around with your critical eye now focused on fire safety.
 Make sure fire extinguishers or fire hoses are accessible and are NOT blocked as well as overhead sprinkler heads.
 Are they clearly labeled as such?
 Have the fire extinguishers and sprinkler system been inspected within the year and in working order and are the hoses properly rolled and encased?

-More items to check: emergency exits not blocked, electrical panels not blocked, poor housekeeping habits like wood debris & trash on floor.
+More items to check: emergency exits not blocked, electrical panels not blocked, and poor housekeeping habits like wood debris & trash on the floor.
 Are storage areas full of clutter and disorganized and how are you storing those flammable liquids?
 They should be stored separately in a clearly marked metal cabinet.
-Are aerosol cans, parts and tools piling up at workstations or the window sills and floor?
+Are aerosol cans, parts, and tools piling up at workstations or on the window sills and floor?
 Are walkways free of clutter?
-High pressure hoses clearly marked?
-Is there a particular spot where you can bump your head, cut your hand or trip and fall?
+Are high-pressure hoses clearly marked?
+Is there a particular spot where you can bump your head, cut your hand, or trip and fall?
 You see, depending on your operations, the hazards can be numerous!

-Lastly, this review is not a one time deal.
-As you install new equipment or upgrade machinery or change operating procedures, make it the habit to automatically do a job safety analysis to make sure your employees can continue to work in a safe environment.
+Lastly, this review is not a one-time deal.
+As you install new equipment upgrade machinery or change operating procedures, make it the habit to automatically do a job safety analysis to make sure your employees can continue to work in a safe environment.
 Don’t wait until someone is injured, get hold of your insurance carrier or HR department and get the process going now!

 The Green Brick Safety Road is a long one.
 We’ve just begun our journey.
 Become a safety advocate at your place or work.
 Please watch for Vol II coming soon.